Skip to main content

 Share Article:

 If you have a degree in accounting, or are considering getting one, a logical career goal would be to become a Certified Public Accountant, or CPA.
-CPAs interpret financial information to help companies make the decisions that lead to their success.
-Every company, large or small, needs to ‘account’ for their revenues and expenses, and to use this information to help them stay in business and, hopefully, grow.
+CPAs interpret financial information to help companies make decisions that lead to their success.
+Every company, large or small, needs to account for revenues and expenses and use that information to stay in business and, ideally, grow.

 Becoming a CPA

 There are three components to the requirements to become a CPA: education, examination and experience.
-Here’s what you need to know about each of these three Es.
+Here is what to know about each of the three Es.

 Education